Littleton, Colorado: Economy

 As of 2023, 68.0% of the population over the age of 16 was in the labor force.
 The occupational composition of the employed civilian labor force was: 54.2% in management, business, science, and arts; 17.3% in sales and office occupations; 12.6% in service occupations; 9.3% in production, transportation, and material moving; and 6.7% in natural resources, construction, and maintenance.
 The three industries employing the largest percentages of the working civilian labor force were: educational services, health care, and social assistance (20.3%); professional, scientific, and management, and administrative and waste management services (16.0%); and finance and insurance, and real estate and rental leasing (9.5%).

 The cost of living in Littleton is average; compared to a U.S. average of 100, the cost of living index for the community is 102.7.
 As of 2023, the median home value in the city was $596,700, the median selected monthly owner cost was $2,320 for housing units with a mortgage and $732 for those without, and the median gross rent was $1,731.

 Housing

 The city's housing stock is primarily made up of either detached single-family or apartment buildings.
 In 2025, there was a proposal to permit so-called "missing middle" housing (duplexes, triplexes and fourplexes) in neighborhoods that were exclusively zoned for single-family homes, but six council members voted against it while Mayor Pro Tem Stephen Barr cast the lone vote in favor of the proposal.
+Also in 2025, a citizen-led effort to freeze Littleton’s single family residential land use code and restrict the city council’s ability to permit “missing middle” housing passed by 54%-46% on the November ballot.